Foklourng/CSSE-370/log.md

       4:B - Create new element when clicked on any other element 4:C - Applying CSS to the element and delete it on click 4:D - Check if the text element change when hover based on mouse location

   Note:
+  I get some ideas of including JavaScript file and learned how to apply css to the element for more effects.

   Phase #5
       Test cases:
       5:A - Clear all the problems from both pages which defined by ANDI

   Note:
+  My html files contain no problem at all.

   Phase #6
       Test cases:
       6:A - Check if the website pulled information from an API 6:B - Print some choices based on the information from the API 6:C - Request more information from the API based on user's input

   Note:
+  Working with API is complicated since some APIs are unsecure and can be changed over times.

   Phase #7
       Test cases:
-      7:A - Check if all risks are addressed in the API website through OWASP
+      7:A - Check if all risks are addressed in the API website through OWASP.

   Note:
+  My API website

   Phase #8
       Test cases: